pouyapd/SafeTraj-X/README.md

 # SafeTraj-X

-SafeTraj-X is a compact tool for **trajectory prediction**, **input-based OOD detection**, and **risk estimation** for mobile robots and smart wheelchairs.
+SafeTraj-X is a lightweight and modular framework for **trajectory prediction**, **out-of-distribution (OOD) detection**, and **risk estimation** in mobile robots and smart wheelchairs.

+Modern robotic systems must decide whether a motion command is **safe**, **unusual**, or **potentially dangerous** before executing it.
+This decision layer is essential for safe navigation, yet it is often hidden inside large codebases or scattered across notebooks.

+**SafeTraj-X was designed to make this safety layer simple, explicit, and reproducible.**

-It takes a simple motion command:
+It converts a basic motion command:

-[orientation, v_lin, v_rot]

-yaml
-Copy code

-and produces:
+into:

-- predicted kinematic trajectory
+- a predicted kinematic trajectory
-- two OOD scores: Mahalanobis and Isolation Forest
+- Mahalanobis and Isolation Forest OOD scores
 - a combined risk score
 - a human-readable risk label
 - simple feature-importance
 - optional real-time visualization via Streamlit

+The framework is intentionally compact, making it suitable for **research**, **robot safety analysis**, **explainability studies**, and **interactive demos** for supervisors or interviewers.

 ---

-## 🔍 Overview
+## 🔍 Why This Project?

-SafeTraj-X provides a clean and modular framework for studying how motion commands behave under a lightweight kinematic model, and how unusual or risky those commands may be.

-The project is packaged as a small Python module with:

-- a single high-level evaluator (`SafeTrajEvaluator`)
-- optional plotting tools
-- optional Streamlit dashboard
-- examples and tests

-This makes the tool suitable for research, safety validation, explainability, and sharing results.
+Robots and autonomous mobility devices (e.g., smart wheelchairs) operate in unpredictable environments.
+A small change in orientation or velocity might push the system into behaviors it was *not trained for*.

+SafeTraj-X provides a clean pipeline to explore these effects:

+1. How does a command translate into motion?
+2. Is this command “in-distribution” or anomalous?
+3. How risky is the predicted behavior?
+4. Which input contributed most to the risk?

+The goal is not high-fidelity simulation.
+The goal is **clarity, modularity, and safety-awareness** — a foundation that can be extended for advanced research or prototyping.

 ---

-## ✨ Features
+## ✨ Core Features

-### **Trajectory Prediction**
+### **1. Trajectory Prediction**
-Predicts a sequence `[x(t), y(t), θ(t)]` using a lightweight kinematic model.
+Lightweight kinematic model → predicts `[x(t), y(t), θ(t)]`.

-### **OOD Detection**
+### **2. OOD Detection**
 - Mahalanobis distance using empirical covariance
-- Isolation Forest anomaly score
+- Isolation Forest anomaly score (scikit-learn)

-### **Risk Estimation**
+### **3. Risk Estimation**
-Both OOD results are normalized to `[0, 1]` and combined to produce:
+Both OOD outputs are normalized to `[0, 1]` and merged into:

 - `risk_score`
 - `risk_label`: